mrhoseah/dolphin/README.md

 dolphin serve
 ```

+Visit `http://localhost:8080` to see your application running with:
+- 🎨 Beautiful welcome page
+- 🔍 Health check at `/api/health`
+- 📊 API status at `/api/status`
+- 🛑 Graceful shutdown with `Ctrl+C`

 ### Telemetry System

 Dolphin Framework includes a comprehensive telemetry system designed to help improve the framework while respecting user privacy.
 The system is **opt-in by default** and provides complete control over data collection.